The center of the BMW algebras and an Okounkov-Vershik like approach: Cellular structure and representation theory

 where $Z(i)=Z(B_i(q,t))$ is the center of $B_i(q,t)$. \end{defi} We make some observations for $GZ(n)$.
 It is a commutative subalgebra of $B_n(q,t)$ and since the tower is multiplicity free, it is a maximal commutative subalgebra.
 Further, using the Artin-Wedderburn theorem there is an equivalent characterization given as follows. \begin{prop} The Gelfand-Zeitlin algebra is characterized as follows

 That is, it consists of all elements such that in every simple module, the GZ-basis is a simultaneous eigenvector basis.
 Further, the GZ-basis elements are uniquely determined (up to scalars) by the corresponding eigenvalues. \end{prop} The algebras $GZ(i)$ also form a tower of algebras.
 We now show that the Jucys Murphy elements of $B_n(q,t)$ together with their inverses defined in \cref{jmbmw} are in $GZ(n)$.
-This will follow from the following general observation. \begin{lem}
+This will follow from the following general observation. \begin{lem} for all $n$. \end{lem} \begin{proof} We use the equivalent characterization of the GZ algebra given in \cref{eqcharofgz}.
+Let $L(\lambda)$ be the simple corresponding to $\lambda\vdash n-2f$ and $x\in B_n(q,t)$ such that $xf=fx$, for any $f\in B_{n-1}(q,t)$.
+Hence, we get that